firebolt-db/godocs/docs/Guides/managing-your-organization/service-accounts.md

 # Managing service accounts
 {: .no_toc}

-Create service account for access programmatic access **only** to Firebolt.
-Service accounts can be linked to users, instead of logins for full access.
+Create a service account for programmatic access **only** to Firebolt.
+Service accounts can be linked to users, instead of logins which provide full access.
 For each service account, a secret is generated to use for authentication.
 You can add, edit, delete and generate secrets for service accounts using SQL or in the UI.

+To view all users, click **Govern** to open the govern space, then choose **Service Accounts** from the menu, or query the [information_schema.service_account_users](../../Reference/information-schema/service-account-users.md) view.

 ## Creating a service account
 {: .note}